-The Wisconsin DP-approved Master's in Educational Leadership in Administration and Supervision at National Louis University is designed for licensed and experienced educators who want to take on leadership roles — including principal positions — in K-12 educational settings.
+The Wisconsin DPI-approved Master's in Educational Leadership in Administration and Supervision at National Louis University is designed for licensed and experienced educators who want to take on leadership roles — including principal positions — in K-12 educational settings.

 Consider getting your graduate degree in Educational Leadership at NLU if you: